Pelinu97/semiconductor-supply-chain-analysis/README.md

 8. Implications for Turkey

-Turkey is not a direct actor in semiconductor production but is exposed through indirect channels:
+Turkey currently has a limited role in leading-edge semiconductor manufacturing but remains exposed through imported technologies and regional supply chains.

 8.1 Industrial Dependency